 Emergency Response Hours

-During emergency response hours, one Animal Control Deputy is designated “on call” and will respond to health and safety related emergencies only.
-Citizens may request assistance by calling (804) 633-9041.
+Monday through Friday 5 pm to 8:30 am.
+Saturday and Sunday after hours posted above During emergency response hours, one animal control deputy is designated "on call" and will respond to health and safety related emergencies only.
+Citizens may request assistance by calling 804-633-5400.

-* Animal bites upon request of the Health Department or with owners unknown
+- Animal bites requested by the Health Department or if the owner is unknown

-Animal Control does not respond to situations involving wildlife, but will provide general information and contacts to assist with wildlife problems.
+Note: A dog(s) running at large is not considered an emergency.
+Animal control does not respond to situations involving wildlife, but will provide general information and contacts to assist with wildlife problems.
 Situations involving wildlife are handled by the Commonwealth of Virginia Conservation Police.
-The Conservation Police may be reached at (804) 367-1258.
+The Conservation Police may be reached at 804-367-1258.

 Cost for Licenses